 The Brain of Digital Transformation: The Rise of an Augmented Workforce

 Behind the digital transformation is an integration of technologies with manufacturing.
 The mergence creates a symbiotic relationship that makes the online world go round.
 Whether we’re talking about manufacturing goods or services, an augmented workforce is foundational to almost all present-day operations.

-That’s because companies are looking to amplify use of emerging technologies, keep costs down, improve CX and adjust their operational agility to meet all the demands of a Covid-19 world.
+That’s because companies are looking to amplify use of emerging technologies to help sustain an augmented workforce, keep costs down, improve CX and adjust their operational agility to meet all the demands of a Covid-19 world.

 A prime example of how augmentation has risen in the workforce is with call centers.
 Call centers have been inundated since business began closing in March.

 With Covid-19, organizations adjusted their operational agility by restructuring call centers using human and robotic elements.
 Large conglomerates like Barclays and British Gas had to provide armies of call center employees the ability to work from home.
 To alleviate the strain on inundated call centers, companies provided updated information online before a customer would need to contact a representative.

 Call centers have both elements of humans and robots to augment CX and employee well-being.
 During the onset of the pandemic, British Gas couldn’t get to all the client calls, but they made it possible for call centers to be moved to employee homes.

 “We’ve had a huge amount of work to do to try and get all our call centers mobilized in terms of working from home and getting laptops to people,” says Debra Walmsley, Head of Customer Research and Insight at British Gas.

 This was the case for so many organizations: some of the CX would be momentarily strained while businesses organized to put the safety of workers first.